cssigniter/gutenbee/readme.txt

 The plugin's documentation can be found [here](https://www.cssigniter.com/docs/gutenbee/).

-Here's the demo of our latest block, Food Menu block
+Here's the demo of one of our latest blocks, the Food Menu block

 https://www.youtube.com/watch?v=Wv_zwREKi68